Accounting Services Price Index (ASPI)

 Data sources and methodology

 The target population consists of all establishments classified on Statistics Canada's Business Register to the NAICS industry 5412 - Accounting, tax preparation, bookkeeping and payroll services.
 There are three (3) industries classified under NAICS 5412 and from which the ASPI will collect data; these are:

 - 541212 - Accounting services or offices of accountants

 - 541213 - Tax preparation services

 - 541215 - Bookkeeping, payroll and related services

 The target population differs from the survey population in that businesses with an annual revenue less than $50,000, as identified on Statistics Canada's Business Register, are excluded from the survey population.
 This is done to reduce response burden on smaller firms.

-The questionnaire used for the ASPI was developed and tested in consultation with several accounting firms and the Canadian Institute of Chartered Accountants (CICA) of Quebec.
+The questionnaire used for the ASPI was developed in consultation with accounting firms across Canada and with the Canadian Institute of Chartered Accountants (CICA) of Quebec.

 This is a sample survey with a cross-sectional design and a longitudinal follow-up.